larntz/lemmy-directory/content/community/lemmynsfw.com/genshin.md

 ## Description
 🚨 NSFW 🚨
 <blockquote class="description">
-nsfw arts with Genshin Impact characters<br><br>You can post any image/gif/video in this community as long they contain genshin characters.
-Any orientation is allowed
+nsfw arts with Genshin Impact characters<br><br>You can post any image/gif/video in this community as long as they contain genshin characters.
+All orientations are allowed<br><br>Don't post low quality content<br><br>If possible, link the source of artwork or author
 </blockquote>